randallmorse/chrome-url-recorder/README.md

 1. Install the extension from the Chrome Web Store.
 2. Go to the extension options.
-3. Save your API's URL.
-(Currently only supports open APIs, support for access tokens will be added soon.)
+3. Save your API's URL and Auth Token if needed.

 ## Demo API